EvandroMaddes/purchase-cart/README.md

 ```shell
 podman run --rm --name cart_service_run -v ${pwd}:/mnt -p 9090:9090 -w /mnt subito/purchase-cart-service scripts/run.sh
 ```

 N.B. the commands reported for podman may be also suitable for docker Windows users.
-Replace `podman` with `docker` in each command: e.g. `docker build -t subito/purchase-cart-service .`
+Replace `podman` with `docker` in every command: e.g. `docker build -t subito/purchase-cart-service .`

+### Data insertion

+Database data are populated by [populate-products](src/main/resources/data/populate-products.sql) sql file.
+If you want to add new data then you have to add your insert statements on this file.
+Then build the container image and run the build, test and run scripts (the script test is not mandatory, but it is recommended).